HenryCZhang/Motif/README.md

 ## Features
-✔️ Records sensor data from accelerometer, gyroscope and magnetometer
+✔️ Records sensor data from the accelerometer, gyroscope, and magnetometer

 ✔️ Records both raw and processed data